 Minimally defined by the mandatory attribute usageZoneType of type CurrentUseValue, it is a semantic object with an optional geometry (volumeGeometry).
 The HVAC schedules are characterized by the optional attributes heatingSchedule, coolingSchedule and ventilationSchedule (respectively for the heating and cooling set-point temperature schedules, and the air ventilation schedules).
 Beside the volumeGeometry attribute, the building levels occupied by this UsageZone may be also indicated by means of the attribute usedFloors (0 corresponding to the ground floor).
-As for \AbstractBuilding and ThermalZone, UsageZone may be characterized by several floorArea attributes of different types (e.g. net floor area, gross floor area).
+As for AbstractBuilding and ThermalZone, UsageZone may be characterized by several floorArea attributes of different types (e.g. net floor area, gross floor area).
+A simple XML representation of a UsageZone object, referring to heating and ventilation schedules and taking into account internal energy gains due to occupants and electrical appliances, can be found in chapter 7.3.